-We all love the look of lovely wood furniture polished until it gleams, but after years of using commercial furniture polish you’re going to want to know how to remove sticky wax buildup from furniture.
+We all love the look of lovely wood furniture polished until it gleams, but after years of using commercial furniture polish it’s important to remove wax buildup from furniture.
 Why?
-Because the silicon in commercial polish builds up, layer upon layer, often trapping humidity or moisture between layers that eventually makes the surface feel sticky.
+Because the silicon in commercial polish builds up with each application, often trapping humidity or moisture between layers that eventually makes the surface feel sticky.

-Here are two ways to easily — and inexpensively — remove the icky, sticky buildup from your wood furniture.
+Here are two ways to easily — and inexpensively — remove the sticky wax buildup from wood furniture.
 Use caution and test the solution in an inconspicuous spot first.
 For antiques, it’s best to see a professional.

 Wax Build-Up Remover #1